Nick Pratto Player Props: Royals vs. Reds

 Nick Pratto At The Plate

-- Pratto has nine doubles, four home runs and 18 walks while batting .282.
+- Pratto is hitting .281 with nine doubles, four home runs and 18 walks.

-- In 63.4% of his 41 games this season, Pratto has picked up at least one hit.
-He's also had 11 multi-hit games.

-- Pratto has an RBI in 11 of 41 games this season, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 11 games this year (26.2%), Pratto has picked up an RBI, and in five of those games (11.9%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 34.1% of his games this season, with two or more runs scored in 9.8%.
+- He has scored in 15 games this year (35.7%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.